 Permissions: If data from any other source is used in tables or figures it is the responsibility of the author(s) to obtain permission to reproduce such material.
 Provide proof that permission has been granted from the original publisher and indicate the source.

-Final Accepted Manuscript/Disk: When the manuscript is accepted for publication, the author(s) must provide two hard copies of the manuscript, two high-quality copies of all artwork (glossy paper is necessary for photomicrographs and color figures), and a CD or disk (no zip disks).
-Ensure that the hard copy and electronic file match exactly.
-Photocopies or poor quality copies of figures are not acceptable.
+Final Accepted Manuscript/Disk: When the manuscript is accepted for publication, the author(s) must provide by e-mail/CD or via a file uploading site one clean electronic copy of the manuscript in Word format, and the figure files at the appropriate resolution and format (see Figure Files section above).
 The final manuscript file (including tables and figure legends) must be submitted in IBM-compatible form, either as a Word document or as a plain text (ASCII) file.
 A PDF file at this stage is not acceptable.
-Identify all figures on the back with figure number, first author's name, and indication of the top of the figure.
-Information for where to mail the final hard copy, figures, and CD/disk will be provided in an acceptance letter.
-Once the final manuscript is correctly formatted, an unedited black and white version of the manuscript will go online.
+Once the final manuscript is correctly formatted, an unedited version of the manuscript will go online.
 Later, the manuscript will be copyedited for journal publication.

 Page Proofs and Offprints: All material accepted for publication is subject to copyediting.
 Authors will receive page proofs of articles before publication and should answer all queries and carefully check all editorial changes at this point.
 Any corrections to proofs must be restricted to printer's errors.
 Along with the page proofs, the corresponding author will receive a form for ordering reprints and full copies of the issue in which the article appears.
 All co-author reprint requirements should be included on the Offprint Order Form.